amphp/http-server/README.md

 A non-blocking HTTP/1.1 application, websocket and static file server written in PHP.

 Though Aerys has been iterated on for quite a while there no official tagged releases (yet).
-APIs are still subject to change and you may run into rogue ---bugs--- features.
+APIs are still subject to change and you may run into rogue ~~bugs~~ features.
 We love PRs, though :)

 ## Selected Built-in Features ...